3mo-tony/3mo-tony/README.md

 security gaps that break when frameworks change underneath you.
 I care more about systems that hold up than demos that look good once.

-Currently deepening my systems knowledge by learning **C++** from scratch — deliberately outside my comfort zone.
+Currently exploring **game development with Unity** — a deliberate step outside my usual backend work.

 ---